 In the example above, the only thing you need is a mailing list service.
 But as you soon will see, a sales funnel can be much more complex (and efficient) than this.

-A sales funnel for freelancers is a bunch of automated tools and systems, that can attract and retain potential customers so that you can build trust and show them how you can solve their problems.
+A sales funnel for your coaching business is a bunch of automated tools and systems, that can attract and retain potential clients so that you can build trust and show them how you can solve their problems.

-A sales funnel for freelancers is not a magical pill.
+A sales funnel for your coaching business is not a magical pill.
 You will need to put a lot of work into building it and gain the necessary knowledge about yourself and your potential customer.

-Why does your freelancing business need sales funnel?
+Why does your coaching business need sales funnel?

-You started your freelancing business because you wanted to spend your days doing what you love – not to do marketing stuff!
-(Unless your freelancing business is about marketing.
+You probably started your coaching business because you wanted to spend your days doing what you love – not to do marketing stuff!
+(Unless you are like me, coaching coaches in how to market themselves.
 Then I guess you started it because you wanted to do marketing stuff… Anyway…)

-Today is the best of times and the worst of times to be a freelancer.
+Today is the best of times and the worst of times to be a coach.

 The best, because you have enormous opportunities to work with people from all over the world, and most of the tools you need are widely available at a reasonable cost!

-The worst, because there are just so many people trying to reach all those potential customers!
+The worst, because there are just so many people trying to reach all those potential clients!

 There’s a common problem that I am sure you have experienced several times;